asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-01-s3-cdn.md

 - Unlimited storage.
 - Files are stored in Buckets.
 - S3 uses a universal namespace.
 Each S3 bucket name must be unique globally.
-- S3 bucket link example: https://s3-eu-west-1.amazonaaws.com/my_bucket_name
+- S3 bucket link example: https://s3-eu-west-1.amazonaws.com/my_bucket_name
 - On a successful upload of a file to s3, you'll receive a HTTP 200 code.
 * S3 does not require region selection.
 Its global.
+But S3 buckets are region specific.

 ### S3: Data Consistency Model ###
 - Read after Write consistency for PUTS of new objects.